uconn-maglab/python-tutorial-lab/README.md

-# python-tutorial-lab
+# Python Tutorial for lab meeting 10/12/16

-Currently a scratchspace for the upcoming python tutorial; will eventually hold the materials for the tutorial.
+Here you can find the materials for the Python tutorial.

+The actual instruction files are numbered (`0x_topic.md`), and you can find more examples in `examples.py`.